============================================================

 ultra_enabledboolfalseEnable Ultra daemon

-Reasoning levels: none (minimal internal reasoning), low (fast), medium (balanced), high (thorough), xhigh (supported GPT/Codex models), adaptive (supported Claude 4.6 models)
+Reasoning levels: none (minimal internal reasoning), low (fast), medium (balanced), high (thorough), xhigh (supported GPT/Codex models), adaptive (supported Claude models), max (supported models only)

 For guidance on when to use each level, see Reasoning.